WilliamFelix168/interviews-backend/README.md

 # BackEnd-Interviews
-is RestAPI that uses NodeJS, Express and MySQL
+is RestAPI that uses NodeJS, Nodemoon, Express and MySQL

 ## How To Use
 ### 1. npm install